Registration

 Summary

 The end of the 18th century in Europe and America saw revolutions that would change the course of history in the Western world.
 This lecture by OMAM Guest Curator Ruth Grim looks at the art movements surrounding this turbulent time, as well as the highly consequential years that followed.
-Jacques Louis David, Eugène Delacroix, and Gustave Courbet are just a few of the prominent names that will be included in this lecture as the revolutions that took place spread a new feeling throughout Europe and beyond that the old power structures of the landed aristocracy ruling autocratically over their subjects was a thing of the past.
+Jacques Louis David, Eugène Delacroix, and Gustave Courbet are just a few of the prominent artists you'll learn about.
 While we often think of “Modern” art as that of the 20th century, Modernism actually began in this time period as the role of the artist had changed.
-No longer primarily on-demand to wealthy patrons, or the State or the Church, he (or she) was creating from his own volition and inspiration.
+No longer primarily on-demand to wealthy patrons, or the State or the Church, he (or she) was creating from their own volition and inspiration.
 The artists and works in this lecture will impress as they represent – despite their revolutionary nature – the best of the European tradition.

 -